nmshd/documentation/_includes/scenarios/integrate/process-received-enmeshed-onboarding-package-and-create-relationship.md

-In this guide we will explain how two Connectors can establish a Relationship with each other if one of them, the so-called Templator Connector, has prepared an onboarding package and made it available to the other Connector already.
+In this guide we will explain how two Connectors can establish an active Relationship with each other if one of them, the so-called Templator Connector, has prepared an onboarding package and made it available to the other Connector already.
 The other Connector, the so-called Requestor Connector, must use the [onboarding package]({% link _docs_integrate/process-received-enmeshed-onboarding-package-and-create-relationship.md %}#received-enmeshed-onboarding-package) to [send a Relationship Request]({% link _docs_integrate/process-received-enmeshed-onboarding-package-and-create-relationship.md %}#send-relationship-request) to the Templator Connector.
-This Relationship Request can then be accepted by the Templator Connector in order to [establish a Relationship]({% link _docs_integrate/process-received-enmeshed-onboarding-package-and-create-relationship.md %}#establish-relationship) between the two Connectors.
+This Relationship Request can then be accepted by the Templator Connector in order to [establish an active Relationship]({% link _docs_integrate/process-received-enmeshed-onboarding-package-and-create-relationship.md %}#establish-active-relationship) between them.

 <!--- TODO: Link "Prepare enmeshed onboarding package" einfügen --->

 ## Received enmeshed onboarding package

-As described in detail in the Prepare enmeshed onboarding package guide, our starting situation is that the Templator Connector has created a RelationshipTemplate and the Requestor Connector has successfully loaded it onto itself by proceeding as documented in the [Load RelationshipTemplate created by others]({% link _docs_use-cases/use-case-transport-load-relationship-template-created-by-others.md %}) use case.
+As described in detail in the Prepare enmeshed onboarding package guide, our starting situation is that the Templator Connector has created a [RelationshipTemplate]({% link _docs_integrate/data-model-overview.md %}#relationshiptemplate) and the Requestor Connector has successfully loaded it onto itself by proceeding as documented in the [Load RelationshipTemplate created by others]({% link _docs_use-cases/use-case-transport-load-relationship-template-created-by-others.md %}) use case.
 In particular, the Requestor Connector has get the following result, whereby the notation `<...>` is used as usual as a placeholder for the actual data:

 <!--- `POST /api/v2/RelationshipTemplates/Peer` --->
 <!--- TODO: Link "Prepare enmeshed onboarding package" einfügen --->